 Reclaim Appalachia addresses the interconnected economic, cultural, and environmental distress of West Virginia’s collapsing coal economy.
-Seeking to reclaim the Appalachian spirit of hard-working persistence, the initiative offers a tool to translate the region’s vibrant cultural roots—from storytelling and woodworking to banjo-strumming and quilting—into fresh opportunities amid a landscape of mine-scarred mountaintops, crumbling Main Streets, and hopelessness among young adults with few prospects for the future.
+Seeking to reclaim the Appalachian spirit of hard-working persistence, the initiative translates the region’s vibrant cultural roots into fresh opportunities for young adults with few prospects for the future.
 According to Brandon Dennison, Executive Director of the Coalfield Development Corporation, the initiative’s parent organization, Reclaim Appalachia taps into social entrepreneurship as a way to bridge the gap between the region’s inventive culture and economic opportunities that can transform individual lives and restore a sense of purpose to communities.
-Reclaim Appalachia’s solution is to hire unemployed young adults to rehabilitate formerly industrial and other derelict buildings as affordable housing and cultural anchors, while at the same time offering community college credits and life-skills training.
-At the end of their 30-month contract, trainees have earned an Associate’s Degree, gained work experience, acquired four professional certifications, and can be placed with private-sector partners to begin careers or start their own businesses.
-As it seeks to become a comprehensive social enterprise, Reclaim Appalachia is ambitiously converting an oft-demeaned cultural heritage into a catalyst for regional revival.
+Reclaim Appalachia’s solution is to hire unemployed young adults, laid-off coal miners, and others through a variety of social enterprises, including a sustainable construction crew; a woodshop producing bee boxes and birdhouses; and an agriculture-focused enterprise providing training in farm and food entrepreneurship.
+While helping to advance community-based projects, rehabilitate derelict buildings as affordable housing, and create new cultural anchors, crew members also receive community college credits and life-skills training.
+At the end of their 30-month contract, trainees can be placed with private-sector partners to begin careers or start their own businesses.
+Through its growing network of social enterprises, Reclaim Appalachia is ambitiously converting an oft-demeaned cultural heritage into a catalyst for regional revival.

 Before enrolling in graduate school, I led a service trip to Mingo County, West Virginia.
 As we worked at replacing a roof for a dilapidated home, two young men walked toward us.
 They were shirtless in the humid heat of July.
 Tool belts were slung over their shoulders.
 They asked if we had work.
 I explained we were volunteers, and they continued on their way.
 But that image never left me.
 It angered me to think that young people who are motivated, who want to work, cannot do so because of where they live.